What Are The Best Practice Amps?

 For a small practice amp, the Rage 258 comes feature packed with 2 switchable channels and EQ voicing, it also comes with the same TransTube technology found on Peavey's bigger amps, which means you get the same workhorse tone in a smaller package.
 It delivers sound where practice amp and workhorse amp meets, providing enough power for cutting through band practice without annoying the neighbors.
 It is currently retailing just under $100.
 For more information and to see the latest price & reviews, go to Sweetwater.com

-The Orange CR6S Stereo Micro CRUSH PiX amp is quite impressive for its price and size.
-You get stereo Orange amp tones that you can take anywhere you go, thanks to its battery-power capability.
-As expected from Orange, controls are intuitive and straightforward, giving you control over volume, gain and tone.
-This compact 6-watt amp drives Orange mojo into a pair of 4" speakers, and is housed in a distinctively Orange look.
+The Orange Crush Pix CR12L amp is quite impressive for its price and size.
+You get nice Orange amp tones in an affordable and compact combo amp package.
+As expected from brand, you're not getting any processed amp modeling or effects, instead this amp focuses on true to form Orange clean and dirt tones.
+Straightforward controls are provided including volume, gain, overdrive and 3-band EQ.
+This compact 12-watt amp drives classic tones into a pair of 6" speakers, housed in a distinctively Orange look.
 Even if you have bigger amps, this is a great buy for something priced at just $99.
 For more information and to see the latest price & reviews, go to Sweetwater.com

 If you are looking for a straightforward practice amp with a big brand backing, the MG15CF is for you.
 While other practice amps are packed with amp modeling or effects, this one opts for a more traditional approach, having the typical two channel, 3-band EQ, volume and gain control configuration.
 Its simplicity makes this amp pedalboard friendly, while still retaining a semblance of the Marshall gain tone in the Overdrive channel.
 Aux-in and headphones out are added in to make it a simple but effective practice amp.
 It is currently retailing for a little under $100.
 For more information and to see the latest price & reviews, go to Sweetwater.com